shchen-idmod/emodpy-typhoid/docs/faq.rst

 Some people prefer option 1 because it's "one and done".
 Some people prefer option 2 because it keeps you thinking in terms of packaging, versioning, and installing even while you're developing.

-I pip installed |EMODPY_malaria|, but I want to make changes.
+I pip installed |EMODPY_typhoid|, but I want to make changes.
 How should I do that?
 ===================================================================================

 Install at a command prompt using the following::